 Students believed to have any such contraband on their person may be searched, and metal detectors may be used.
 Such personal searches may extend to pockets; to the removal and search of outer garments such as jackets, coats, sweaters, or shoes; and to items such as pocketbooks or backpacks.
-Students suspected of having consumed alcohol or of being under the influence of marijuana or illegal drugs are subject to breath sample tests or drug tests (as provided in the current version of Regulation 2602), as appropriate.
+Students suspected of having consumed alcohol are subject to breath sample tests (as provided in the current version of 2601), as appropriate.
 Students who, without the permission of school officials, leave their school campus or otherwise access unauthorized areas (including their own vehicles) during the school day and thereafter return to any portion of school property during that same school day, are subject to search, as determined by school administration.